St Olave's Church, York

 History, tourist information, and nearby accommodation

-The interior is a mix of 15th and 18th century work, with a large east window set with 15th century stained glass.
-Look for the figure of St Olave and an depiction of St Dunstan with tongs and a devil's nose.
-The piers have 18th century bases and capitals.
+The interior is a mix of 15th and 18th-century work, with a large east window set with 15th century stained glass.
+Look for the figure of St Olave and a depiction of St Dunstan with tongs and a devil's nose.
+The piers have 18th-century bases and capitals.
 There is a royal coat of arms dated 1610-12.

 St Olave's is a lovely church, and its location beside Museum Gardens make it one of the most easily visited historic churches in York.
 It is usually open daylight hours.

 About St Olave's Church